Naftoreiclag/Fir/README.md

     // Construct it to return a + b;
     -> myFunction
     [
-        (-> a -> _val) + (-> b -> _val);
+        (-> a -> $val) + (-> b -> $val);
     ];

 It's just like the tree made earlier, but it is constructed with a statement, rather than a node or a value.
-However, it is ambigious whether you want the static value of a + b, or if you want the statement to calculate a + b every time "myFunction -> _val" is called.
+However, it is ambigious whether you want the static value of a + b, or if you want the statement to calculate a + b every time "myFunction -> $val" is called.
 To remove this ambiguousness, we need to use curly braces instead.

     // Delcare a new function.